How Secure is Microsoft’s OneDrive Personal Vault?

 - It is not continuous (there are times when the data is not encrypted)

-The additional encryption in the Personal Vault consists of the additional storage of Vault data in a Bitlocker-encrypted area of your local hard drive.
+The additional encryption in the OneDrive Personal Vault consists of the additional storage of Vault data in a BitLocker-encrypted area of your local hard drive.
 In the cloud, however, the data is not additionally encrypted, but only protected by the second factor.

-Who can theoretically still access your data in Personal Vault:
+Who can theoretically still access your data in the OneDrive Personal Vault:

 - Microsoft’s employees